-Electronic communication between instructor and students in this course will utilize the South Plains College "My SPC" email system and Remind [®].
+Electronic communication between instructor and students in this course will utilize the South Plains College email system and GroupMe.
 Instructor will not initiate communication using private email accounts.
-Students are encouraged to check SPC email on a regular basis.
+Students are encouraged to check SPC email & GroupMe on a daily basis.